Terms of reference

 Information shared within the Consortium should be considered as non-public information and handled in confidence by all members, unless this is otherwise indicated.
 Details are provided in the respective bilateral / multilateral arrangements.

-Confidential documents and information is shared amongst all members through a secure information sharing platform (e.g. SharePoint).
+Confidential documents and information are shared between all members through a secure information sharing platform (e.g. SharePoint).

 A key success factor is to ensure that no duplication exists with other international tools and mechanisms.